 - Consider the pets and the kids.
 Do you have a rambunctious dog that will knock your guests over?
 Our dog, although very sweet, is solid muscle and nearly knocks over my Mom at every visit.
 (I’m so sorry, Mom!)
 We’re working on this and have taken to putting her upstairs on some occasions or doing what the trainer suggests, keeping her on a leash until she calms down.
 For the kids, how old are they?
 Are they old enough to join you for dinner?
 Would they benefit from the practice?
 Or are they little and need to be in bed by 7:00pm.
 If they’re going to bed before your group dinner, get them an early dinner and dressed in PJs before your guests arrive.
 That way they can interact a little bit before bed but you can easily transition to sleepy time.

 - Menu Design.
 This is usually my toughest step and I’ve had to learn the hard way.
 There are a lot of factors that go into this decision.
 Obviously, you want delicious and interesting food that you’re guests will love.
 You want to the food to come out at the right time.
 You may need to work around paleo, gluten-free, vegan etc. restrictions (make sure to ask when you invite them!).
+This is a helpful cookbook for that case: “Meals Made Simple: Gluten-Free, Dairy-Free, and Paleo Recipes to Make Anytime“.
 If you’re hosting a holiday like Thanksgiving with a lot of dishes, think about oven and stove-top space.
 Basically, I like to design the menu with one prepared item, a tried and true recipe, and one adventure.

 - Enlist your Partner.
 I’m so grateful that my husband is actually a great cook and he even enjoys it.
 We have our strengths – he rocks the grill and I decorate a mean cake but we do our little kitchen dance and coordinate.
 This isn’t limited to romantic relationships.
 This may be a fun opportunity for you and your BFF or BRF (Best Running Friend) to have an early glass of wine and some snacks as you slice, dice, and marinate your way to the dinner party.